What is Dharma?…. Knowing Mind is Dharma

 Can we check on ourselves honestly… “ What is more important..body…speech or mind? “

-Take time to reflect upon our physical actions, our speech and our thinking.
+Take time to reflect upon our physical actions, our speech, and our thinking.
 Are they tellingly harming others?
-Are they helping or harming myself?
+Are they helping or harming me?